tsclay/RAPP/README.md

 - PostgreSQL for database
 - PHP for server language

 This guide will walkthrough the setup process and deploying to Heroku.
+This setup guide will use the source code as is.
 See a deployment of this sample app on Heroku [here](https://sample-rapp.herokuapp.com/).

 <br>